There’s a Tarte Flambée for Every Taste

 I could not complete this article without giving you one gluten-free recipe.
 Here it is!
 With a base made of cauliflower, cheese, and chia seeds.

 What ingredient cannot be missing on your tarte flambée?
 Do you have a great recipe you want to share with us?
-Share it below or send an email to firstname.lastname@example.org!
+Simply upload it to our app to share it with the community.

 Published on April 23, 2019